JBolho/Proto/README.md

-JBH9 Kernel for the Honor 9 (STF-L09)
+Proto Kernel for the Huawei Honor 9 and Huawei P10

-Based on official Huawei source code for EMUI 8
+Based on official Huawei Source Code

-Compatible only with Stock Firmware
+Compatible with Stock EMUI8 (Oreo) Firmware

 Credits:

 - Huawei/Honor
-- nutcasev15 @ XDA for teaching me the ropes
+- nutcasev15 for teaching me the ropes and heavily contributing to the development
-- zxz0o0 @ XDA for the tip on EMUI 8 boot structure
+- zxz0O0 @ XDA for the tip on EMUI 8 and Oreo boot structure
+- All the authored Devs for their awesome work and contributions